Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - See the box-run project sources here: git.server.com/box-run.git

-When both Vagrant and Nugrant are installed, you can choose to use PowerShell or CMD, or continue to use CygWin when working with Vagrant.
+When both Vagrant and Nugrant are installed, you can choose to use PowerShell or CMD, or continue to use Cygwin when working with Vagrant.

 - Next, edit the `.vagrantuser` file, and specify the following:
-  * Whether to use CNTLM on guest (details below)
+  * Whether to use CNTLM for guests (details below)
   * The memory limit
   * The CPUs assigned
   * Whether additional software needs to be installed
   * Whether to start the GUI

 **Important:** If you are running the image for the first time, or the global password has changed, export the following environment variables:
-`PROXY_USER and PROXY_PASS`
+`PROXY_USER` and `PROXY_PASS`
 This can be done only once, because the proper configuration file will be kept in VM.
 Do not HTML-encode the password if it contains non-alphanumeric characters.
 Instead, wrap it in double quotes.

 **Note:** Before running a command, make sure that all of the files in the project contain Unix style line endings.

-- Unset the **http_proxy** and **https_proxy** environment variables.
+- Unset the ``http_proxy`` and ``https_proxy`` environment variables.
 - Add a box (image) to the Vagrant registry.
 Open the terminal and change the directory to the project folder by executing the following: `vagrant box add metadata.json`
 - After the command finishes, you can check if the image was added to Vagrant's registry by executing:
 `vagrant box list`

-**Note:** If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image again.
+**Note:** If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image a second time.

 - To remove the existing image, run the following:
 `vagrant box remove centos-7-openshift.box`